 - My Account

 *On this date in 1967, the Newark Race Riots occurred.
-The four-day riot left 26 people dead including Edward Moss, a 10-year-old boy.
+The four-day riot left 26 people dead, including Edward Moss, a 10-year-old boy.

 Although deteriorated housing, high unemployment, inferior schools, a corrupt municipal government, and a lack of political power set the scene for the violence of '67, two issues that summer had particularly elevated Newark's racial tension.
-One involved the mayor's selection for the position of secretary of the school board, a matter that nearly caused a fight between blacks and whites at a June meeting.
-The other regarded the city's plans to construct the New Jersey College of Medicine and Dentistry on a 50-acre plot in the Central Ward that the Black community felt should be used for housing.
+One involved the mayor's selection for the secretary of the school board, a matter that nearly caused a fight between blacks and whites at a June meeting.
+The other regarded the city's plans to construct the New Jersey College of Medicine and Dentistry on a 50-acre plot in the Central Ward that the black community felt should be used for housing.